cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Let's build ``u-ore``, ``fresh-uox``, ``spent-uox``, and ``tails``, four commodities that will be traded in our simulation.
+Let's build ``u-ore``, ``fresh-uox``, ``spent-uox``, and ``tails``, the four commodities available for trade in our simulation.
 Note that this part is **optional**, and is only needed if the user wants to specify the solution priority of each commodity.